MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 generally have  ``set_``, ``create_`` or ``get_`` in their syntax.
 For example, users create a material with :func:`~ospgrillage.material.create_material`.

 A list of all interface functions can be found in :doc:`APIdoc`.
-Although users can opt to interact with module objects directly without using interface functions, we recommend the more pythonic interface functions.
+Although users can opt to interact with module objects directly, we recommend the more pythonic interface functions.

 Workflow overview
 ------------------------------------------------------------------